 - 1. Continue to maintain facility and mow trails - 2.
 Suspend aerator system operations on the lake due to excessive electrical costs. - 3.
-Evaluate trail system for ski trail grooming opportunities

-H. Rifle Range
+Evaluate trail system for ski trail grooming opportunities - H. Rifle Range - 1.
+Develop a plan for upgrades and improvements and apply for any available grant funds. - 2.
 Continue to operate and maintain facility.